fonsdiazinfante/wave_assessment/README.md

 ## To get started

 Clone this directory into your local computer.\
-Open 2 terminals (on for back end & another for  front end).\
+Open 2 terminals (one for back end & another for  front end).\
 For your frontend terminal:
 - CD into the directory
 - ### `npm install`